Things you should know about going solar

 Can I store the excess electricity from my solar system to use later?

-You will need to install a battery storage unit to store the excess electricity for later use.
+You will need to install a battery to store the excess electricity for later use.

 Do I need a new meter?
 If so, how do I get one?

 When you install solar panels you will need a bi-directional meter.
 This is a meter that can record the amount of solar electricity you feed into the grid as well as the amount of electricity you use from the grid.
 If you have a smart meter it may need to be reprogrammed to make sure it measures the electricity fed into to the grid.
-We will manage this for you and deal with your local poles and wire company.
+We will manage this for you.

 The costs of upgrading or reprogramming your meter vary depending on where you live and the requirements of your poles and wires company.
-Ask your installer about the meter requirements in your area or visit the website of your local poles and wires company.
+You can contact us to find out about meter requirements and costs in your area.

 For information on metering charges we pass on from your poles and wires company, have a look at our service fees and charges.